BDE 4.14.0 Production release

 assert(0 == returnValue);

 Next we call match supplying message and its length.
 The matchVector will be populated with (offset, length) pairs describing substrings in message that match the prepared PATTERN.
-All variants of the overloaded match method return 0 if a match is found, and return a non-zero value otherwise:
+All variants of the overloaded match method return the k_STATUS_SUCCESS status if a match is found, k_STATUS_NO_MATCH if a match is not found, and some other value if any error occurs.
+This value may help us to understand the reason of failure:

 returnValue = regEx.match(&matchVector, message, messageLength);